ScaDS/BIDS-lecture-2024/02c_pull_requests/readme.md

 # Sending pull-requests

-This file contains a tpyo.
+This file contains a typo.
 Please help to solve the problem:
 * Fork this repository
 * Clone it
 * Edit the file